 Stage 5/10 - Organization

-A preventative measure for this stage is to make membership in genocidal groups illegal and demand that their leaders be arrested.
-Deny visas to leaders of hate groups and freeze their foreign assets.
-Impose arms embargoes on hate groups and governments supporting ethnic or religious hatred, and create commissions to investigate acts of genocide.
+A preventative measure for this stage is to deny visas to leaders of hate groups and freeze their foreign assets.
+Impose sanctions and arms embargoes on hate groups and governments that support ethnic or religious hatred, and create commissions to investigate acts of genocide.

 Stage 6/10 - Polarization